Wildlife of Cameroon: Flora

 The vegetation varies with elevation.
 Submontane forests extend from 900 to 1800 m elevation.
 Above 1800 m elevation are distinct montane forests and patches of montane grassland, bamboo forest, and subalpine grasslands and shrub lands.
 The ecoregion is characterized by the presence of afromontane species, which have an archipelago-like distribution across the highlands of Africa.
 Typical afromontane species are Nuxia congesta, Podocarpus milanjianus, Prunus africana, Rapanea melanophloeos, and Syzygium guineense bamendae.

-In Cameroon forest cover is around 43% of the total land area, equivalent to 20,340,480 hectares (ha) of forest in 2020, down from 22,500,000 hectares (ha) in 1990.
-In 2020, naturally regenerating forest covered 20,279,380 hectares (ha) and planted forest covered 61,100 hectares (ha).
+In Cameroon forest cover is around 43% of the total land area, equivalent to 20,340,480 ha of forest in 2020, down from 22,500,000 ha in 1990.
+In 2020, naturally regenerating forest covered 20,279,380 ha and planted forest covered 61,100 ha.
 Around 15% of the forest area was found within protected areas, for the year 2015, 100% of the forest area was reported to be under public ownership.

 The evergreen trees found in the rainforests are mahogany, ebony, obeche, dibetu, and sapelli; the trees grow to heights of 200 feet.
 The trees are also covered with mosses, lichens, and other epiphytes.
 In the drier woodlands above the rain forests are the tall grasslands and also some areas covered with mountain bamboo.
 In elevations between 2,400 m and 3,000 m, short grasses are the dominant species, particularly in the region of Mount Cameroon.